T-Python-Feb-24/UNIT-3-PROJECT/README.md

 ## Project Name here
-project description here.
+project description here
+name:PICART
+description:The project is a website for showcasing drawings and art in general, catering to artists and art enthusiasts.

 ## Features List here
-- list of features
+- list of features:

 ## User Stories, Wireframes & UML links
 - User stories document link here.